 Work Track members referenced, but had different interpretations of Section 1.2 (a) of the ICANN Bylaws, which states: “In performing its Mission, ICANN must operate in a manner consistent with these Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law and international conventions and applicable local law, through open and transparent processes that enable competition and open entry in Internet-related markets.”

 From one perspective, the rights and responsibilities of national and local governments with respect to geographic names are established in public policy and law instruments in different countries.
 From this perspective, delegation of TLDs with geographic connotations have impacts within the applicable country, and a legal challenge based on national law would have an impact worldwide.
 In this view, ICANN is obligated to follow applicable national and local laws and policies that give governments rights and responsibilities over geographic names.
 One Work Track member cited GDPR as an example of a case where ICANN is making efforts to comply with local law.
+Work Track members cited additional legal cases where legislation on geographic names was applied to the DNS in different jurisdictions.
+Please see examples at the end of this section.

 One Work Track member expressed that a TLD associated with geography should be incorporated within the jurisdiction of the relevant government and subject to local law.